Vincent-Gielen/Bachelorproef-Vincent-Gielen/bronnen-uitleg.md

 # Bronnen met uitleg

+## Mainframe in het algemeen

+- The future of the mainframe
+- Batch Modernization on z/OS
+- Alive and Kicking: Making the Case for Mainframe Education
+- Teaching Students Mainframe Skills for the Niche Market: An Exploratory Proposal
+- Motivating students to acquire mainframe skills
 - The Mainframe Is Dead.
 Long Live the Mainframe!
-(2013-2018)

-Tekort aan mensen die met de mainframe kunnen werken met mogelijke oplossingen

-- Alive and Kicking: Making the Case for Mainframe Education.
-(2010)

-Waarom mainframe opleiding nodig is

-- An empirical comparison of seven programming languages (2000)

-vergelijking van scripting of scriptachtige talen

-- A Story about a Dinosaur Called Mainframe and a Small Fly Agile (2012)
+- A Story about a Dinosaur Called Mainframe and a Small Fly Agile

-over de veranderingen in mainframe
+- The data center evolution from Mainframe to Cloud

+## Rexx

+- The design of the REXX language
+- Cognitive Load in Programming Education: Easing the Burden on Beginners with REXX

+## Python

+- First experience on python development for survey software, advantages and drawbacks
+- Programming with python

+## Rexx vs Python

+- An empirical comparison of seven programming languages
+- Are Scripting Languages Any Good?
+A Validation of Perl, Python, Rexx, and Tcl against C, C++, and Java
+- Rexx Vs Python: A Comparative Study

+## Jinja

+## File tailoring services